Added April 7, 2017: AIRB Board Filing Decisions for the 1st Quarter of 2017.

 - Before you begin to drive, adjust items such as your vehicle's climate control, radio, GPS and CD player.

 - Use your cell phone only when parked, otherwise have a passenger take the call or let the caller go to voice mail.

 - Take a break when hungry or thirsty.

 - Do not drive while fatigued or feeling emotional.

 Distracted Driving Law

-Drivers who break the law will be fined $172.
+Drivers who break the law will be fined $287 in addition to three merit points.
 They can face additional charges if they commit other traffic violations such as running a red light or making an improper lane change.
 Drivers can also be charged under the existing driving without due care and attention law, a more serious offence with a fine of $402 and six demerit points.